-1. To promulgate uniform rules to facilitate and coordinate implementation and administration of this compact.
+1. The authority to promulgate uniform rules to facilitate and coordinate implementation and administration of this Compact.
 The rules shall have the force and effect of law and shall be binding in all member states;

 2. To bring and prosecute legal proceedings or actions in the name of the Commission, provided that the standing of any state EMS authority or other regulatory body responsible for EMS personnel licensure to sue or be sued under applicable law shall not be affected;